 Northern Ireland

-The overall aim was to bring forward new policy options linked to climate action and circular economy.
-This included a proposal requiring councils to collect a core set of dry recyclable materials within two years of notification of a statutory requirement.
+The overall aim is to bring forward new policy options linked to climate action and circular economy.
+This includes a proposal requiring councils to collect a core set of dry recyclable materials within two years of notification of a statutory requirement.
 The proposed core set comprises:

 - Paper and card, including newspaper, cardboard packaging, writing paper;